Boskey/tce-dev-guide/workshop/content/exercises/01-deploy-modern-apps.md

 Currently, there are not many applications deployed.
 Let's take a look at the current application running.

-You can wither look at the running applications using `Kubectl` CLI or check the `Console` tab on the right hand side to view Applications
+You can either look at the running applications using `Kubectl` CLI or check the `Console` tab on the right hand side to view Applications

 ```execute
 kubectl get pods